Madhouse (1981 film): Plot

-The film opens with two twin girls — one sitting in a rocking chair being rocked by the other.
+The film opens with two twin girls—one sitting in a rocking chair, rocked by the other.
 The girl rocking the chair stops momentarily and bashes the face of the girl in the rocking chair until she bleeds into unconsciousness.

-Julia Sullivan is a young schoolteacher for deaf children living in Savannah, Georgia.
-She has horrid memories of her childhood, which was scarred by her sadistic twin sister Mary.
+Julia Sullivan is a young schoolteacher for deaf children living in Savannah.
+She has horrid memories of her childhood, which was scarred by her sadistic twin sister, Mary.
 At the urging of her uncle, James, a local Catholic priest, Julia visits Mary, suffering from a severe skin disease, in a mental institution.
 The meeting does not go well, and Mary vows to make Julia "suffer as she had suffered."

 As their mutual birthday approaches, Julia learns that Mary has escaped the mental institution.
 Soon after, several of Julia's friends and neighbors begin to die gruesome deaths in the house she lives in — some involving a mysterious Rottweiler dog who attacks its victims, mauling them to death.
 One of Julia's students, Sasha Robertson Jr., is killed in a park by the Rottweiler one afternoon.

 Meanwhile, Julia becomes increasingly unnerved that someone — possibly Mary — is hiding inside her large house.
-One evening, when being dropped off by her psychologist boyfriend Sam Edwards, she witnesses a light on the house's second floor but finds no one there.
+One evening, while being dropped off by her psychologist boyfriend, Sam Edwards, she sees a light on in the house on the second floor, but finds no one there.
 Helen, Julia's friend, offers to spend the night with her.
 In the middle of the night, she is attacked by the Rottweiler on the staircase; the dog attacks and kills her, tearing open her throat.
-Julia awakes the following day and finds Helen gone.
-Given no evidence of the attack, Julia assumes she went home early.
+Julia awakens the following day and finds Helen gone.
+Given the lack of evidence of the attack, Julia assumes she went home early.
 Sam visits her and tells her he is forced to take a business trip to San Francisco over Julia's upcoming birthday.